-- 1) Be filed in duplicate for each tax year in which an annuity payment is made, - Contain the annuity owner's name, address, and taxpayer identification number, if any, and - 3) Certify that the person entitled to the annuity is not a citizen or resident of the
+Be filed for each tax year in which an annuity payment is made,

-United States and that the annuity income is excluded from gross income under Internal Revenue Code section 871(f).
+- Contain the annuity owner's name, address, and taxpayer identification number, if any, and - Certify that the person entitled to the annuity is not a citizen or resident of the United States and that the annuity income is excluded from gross income under Internal Revenue Code section 871(f).

 The statement must be dated and signed, must identify the tax year to which it relates, and must either contain, or be accompanied by, a written declaration that it is made under penalties of perjury.
-You must attach the duplicate copy of the statement to the Form 1042 that you file with the IRS.